Fujikura History

 New company emblem establishment

-Compilation of the company history "Fujikura's 100 Year History"
+Compilation of the company history "Fujikura's 100 Years of Progress"

 Developed the world's first CS trolley wire